 You could work with an interior designer with experience in sustainable construction.
 Liquid dispensers, bulk bins, display cases, shelves, mason jars, bulk storage units, etc., are some things you'll need to invest in or craft yourself.

-A full-time employee may not be something that you'll need after you open a zero-waste shop.
+A full-time employee may not be something you'll need after opening a zero-waste shop.
 But as your business grows, you will likely need more help.
 You can hire part-time help and outsource duties like accounting and taxation to professionals.

 It is important to train your staff correctly.
 Ensure they know how to operate store equipment and attend to customers in line with your desired brand image.
 The ideal employee is passionate about sustainability, has in-depth knowledge of zero-waste products, and can answer customers’ questions.